)>

 <div id="liveAlertPlaceholder"></div>

-We use the following JavaScript to trigger our live alert demo:
+The JavaScript below initiates our live alert demo:

 const alertPlaceholder = document.getElementById('liveAlertPlaceholder')